Deburring

 Additional aspects such as media-to-part ratio, media wear rate, and compatibility with finishing compounds or lubricants should also be evaluated.
 Understanding these principles will ensure consistent, cost-effective, and high-quality vibratory finishing outcomes across a wide range of industrial, automotive, aerospace, and precision engineering uses.

-The types of vibratory tumblers are:
+The main types of vibratory tumblers used in industrial finishing processes are detailed below:

 Here are additional considerations for selecting and operating vibratory tumblers: